sambanova/ai-starter-kit/benchmarking/README.md

 ## Set up the inference endpoint, and environment variables

-The next step is to set up your environment to use one of the models available from SambaNova.
+The next step is to set up your environment variables to use one of the models available from SambaNova.
 If you're a current SambaNova customer, you can deploy your models with SambaStudio.
 If you are not a SambaNova customer, you can self-service provision API endpoints using SambaNova Fast API.

 - If using **SambaStudio** Please follow the instructions [here](../README.md#use-sambastudio-option-3) for setting up endpoint and your environment variables.
     Then in the [config file](./config.yaml) set the llm `api` variable to `"sambastudio"`, set the `CoE` and `select_expert` configs if using a CoE endpoint.